NXT TakeOver: Phoenix: Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
+The card included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the July 25, 2018, episode of NXT, Tommaso Ciampa defeated Aleister Black to win the NXT Championship when interference by Johnny Gargano, who was feuding with Ciampa at the time, backfired and instead he cost Black the title.
 After their interaction, in August, Black was injured by Gargano backstage, preventing him from getting his rematch against Ciampa.
 Black returned a few months later and on the December 5 episode, a match between the two was scheduled for TakeOver: Phoenix.

 On the December 26, 2018, episode of NXT, after three weeks of qualifying matches, Bianca Belair defeated Io Shirai, Lacey Evans, and Mia Yim in a fatal four-way match to become the new number one contender for the NXT Women's Championship.

 On the January 9, 2019, episode of NXT, War Raiders attacked The Undisputed Era during EC3's match with Adam Cole.
 General Manager of NXT, William Regal announced via Twitter that at TakeOver: Phoenix, The Undisputed Era's Kyle O'Reilly and Roderick Strong would defend their NXT Tag Team Championship against The War Raiders.

 On the December 19, 2018, episode of NXT, Johnny Gargano defeated Aleister Black in a Steel Cage match after interference from Tommaso Ciampa.
 The following week, via a video recording, Ciampa suggested that Gargano go after the NXT North American Championship so he and Gargano could "take over the world" in NXT.
 On the January 9, 2019, episode, champion Ricochet told Gargano that he only needed to ask for a title shot, though he questioned if Gargano would ask face-to-face or attack from behind, referencing Gargano's attack on Black.
 Ciampa came out to further the conflict between Ricochet and Gargano, but was attacked by Black.
 This confrontation distracted Ricochet, allowing Gargano to give him a superkick, and the match was made official later in the night.